wgroeneveld/brainbaking/content/post/2020/09/reviving-a-80486.md

 These tower PCs from yesteryear seemed to produce an awful lot of sound, compared to my passive MacBook Air from 2012.
 I still had a "silent" Nexus `12 V` fan lying around, so I simply decided to open up the power supply and switch fans.
 The result is astonishing: the Nexus is almost inaudible!

 Alas, the major source of noise seems to not come from the voltage supplier, but the hard disk itself: not only the bleeps and bloops from a 24 year old disc, but mostly the spinning headers itself.
-I might try to look around for a silent model, I have not yet inspected the HDD make and year.
+I might try to look around for a silent model, or even investigate how to [use flash cards](https://dfarq.homeip.net/sd-to-ide-performance/) with the 40-pin legacy IDE interface.

 ### Challenge 3: The DX2 Upgrade